Virtualization-projects/ee-workshop/DESKTOP.md

 1. Name the Application

-2. Change the location of Scaffolded project
+2. Change the `location` of Scaffolded project, if required.

 3. Click `Scaffold`